 When positioning the pump, allow a minimum clearance of 18 inches (457 mm) in front of the back cover to permit removal of the cover and easy access to the pump interior.

 SUCTION AND DISCHARGE PIPING

 Pump performance is adversely effected by increased suction lift, discharge elevation, and friction losses.
-See the performance curve and operating range shown on Page E-1 to be sure your overall application allows pump to operate within the safe operation range.
+Contact the factory to be sure your overall application allows the pump to operate within the safe operation range.